XanatosX/ModularToolManager/README.md

 ## About the Project

 This tool is called "Modular Tool Manager" it is a plugin based GUI script executer.
 The default tool does deliver basic plugins for binary and script execution on Windows.
+This is the main view you are getting presented with.

-![Main view of the rogramp][image-main-view]
+![Main view of the program][image-main-view]

 The tool is getting tested on Windows and Linux Mint, since it is based on [AvaloniaUI][avaloniaui] it should run on mac as well.
+I will not provide a build for it.

-**Important:** I can only test it for Windows 10 so please check if the Avalonia variant is running on older systems as well.
+> :warning: **Important:** I can only test it for Windows 10 so please check if the Avalonia variant is running on older/newer systems as well.

 You can extend the functionality of the tool by writing your own plugins.
 Please take a look at the [Wiki] to find out how to do that.
 The application does support the following languages for now, feel free to extend it via Pull Request